The University of South Carolina campus High Performance Computing (HPC) clusters

 RC clusters are available in job queues under the Bright Cluster Management system.

 Bright provides a robust software environment to deploy, monitor and manage HPC clusters.

 Hyperion is our flagship cluster intended for large, parallel jobs and consists of

 407 compute, GPU and Big Data nodes, providing 15,524 CPU cores.
 Compute and GPU nodes

 have 128 GB of RAM and Big Data nodes have 1.5 TB RAM.
 All nodes have EDR infiniband

-This cluster is intended for smaller parallel jobs and consists of 20 compute nodes
+This cluster is intended for teaching purposes only and consists of 20 compute nodes

 providing 460 CPU cores.
 All nodes have FDR infiniband (54 Mb/s) interconnects and

 access to the 300 TB of Lustre storage.

 This cluster is available for teaching purposes only.
 There are about 55 compute nodes